SimulatedGREG/electron-vue/docs/en/docs/renderer-process.md

 Having multiple data stores can be great for organization, but can also be annoying to have to import each and every one.
 But don't fret, as `src/renderer/store/modules/index.js` does the dirty work for us!
 This little script let's `src/renderer/store/index.js` import all of our modules in a one-shot manner.

-# Using Static assets
+# Using Static Assets

-Sometimes your don't want webpack to bundle some of your assets.
-Let's say you have a large sprite collection, but your app loads the images in on-demand.
-You don't want webpack to bundle every single sprite if only a few might be used at a time.
+Sometimes your don't want `webpack` to bundle some of your assets.
+Let's say you have a large sprite collection, but your app loads the images in on-demand. `webpack` does not need to bundle every single sprite if only a few might be used at a time.

 When using static assets, let's place them inside the `static/` folder.
 During the build step, `webpack` will copy all assets in the `static/` directory and add them to the production build.